bingeli1212/nitrile-preview/doc/DOC-diagram.md

   "left:<x>", "right:<x>", "up:<y>",
   "down:<y>", "x:<x>", or "y:<y>", where <x> and <y> each
   express a floating point number.
-It could also be a "save:<string>" and "load:<string>" where <string> expresses a string.
+It could also be a "save:<string>" and "at:<string>" where <string> expresses a string.

 + set id <integer>

-  Set the "id" to an integer greater or equal to 0.
-This integer will be used to replace the suffix of a command if that command's suffix is set to an underscore only.
-This feature allows for automatic assigning of integer IDs for a command that expects one, such as "node", which expects the suffix to be the name of a node, and names with numbers only are perfectly legal.
-  Note that this feature is provided by the system as whole and can be used for future commands that expects this behavior.
-  Note also that if the "verbose:1" is set, then the entire command line after the underscore has been replaced with the integer is to be printed to the console, as well as sent as a comment.
+  Set the "id" to a string.
+This string would be interpreted in constructing ID(s) for path, node, and other commands that would have required an ID.

+  If set to a string then it must be either 'a' or 'A'.
+If set to 'a' then the next ID assigned will be 'a', after which the 'id' is changed to 'b'.
+It cycles through 'a' to 'z', and then go back to being 'a' again.
+If set to 'A', then it cycles through 'A' to 'Z' and then go back to being 'A' again.

+  If set to an integer, then that integer will become the next assigned ID, and then the 'id' parameter will be incremented by 1.

+  Note that for some commands, such as 'path', where an integer is not considered a valid ID for that element, setting it to the integer will not result in a valid ID being assigned to the new element created.

+  It can also be set to a string such as 'A0', 'a12', 'node0', 'node12', with a pattern of one of more alpha letters followed by one of more digits.
+In this case this ID will be used as is for the next auto ID assignment, but then this ID will be changed such that the alpha letters remain the same but number incremented by 1.
+For instance, if the current 'id' parameter is 'A0', it will become 'A1' after 'A0' has been assigned.
+Similarly, 'a12' is to become 'a13', 'node0' to 'node1', and 'node12' to 'node13'.

+  If none of the previous pattern is detected, the first assigned ID will be 0, and then next one 1, etc.

+Note that all the strings set by the 'set' command can be restored to their default values by the 'reset' command.

+# Setting the Reference X/Y and Scaling Factors

-The 'refx', 'refy', and 'refs' parameters can be set at any point during a drawing.
+The 'refx', 'refy', 'refsx' and 'refsy' parameters can be set at any point during a drawing.
 It can be compared to a "transform" of a SVG operation.
 In this case, all drawings will be scaled and/or translated.

-The 'refs' defines the scaling factor and 'refx' and 'refy' defines the location to be translated to.
+The 'refsx' and 'refsy' describes the scaling factor and 'refx' and 'refy' defines the location to be translated to.
+The default values are:

+    refsx   1
+    refsy   1
+    refx    0
+    refy    0

 By default all drawings are expressed as relative to the origin, which is (0,0), which is located at the lower-left-hand corner of the viewport.
 By setting it to a different value, it allows you to treat several drawings as a group and then move them all at once at ease.

 Note that when callign the 'set' command with a parameter, but without supplying any additional values reset that parameter to its default value.
 Thus, the second 'set' command below will reset the 'refx' parameter to its default value, which is 0.

     set refx 10
     set refx